GideonBear/solarsystem/README.md

 ### Cyclic inaccuracies
 Some inaccuracies were purely cyclic, and disappeared after a full cycle was done.
-For example, in the first cycle Venus reached a positional inaccuracy of up to 5.41e09 m, but after a full cycle this was back to 3.47e08 m.
+For example, in the first cycle Venus reached a positional inaccuracy of up to 2.37e08 m, but after a full cycle this was back to 5.99e07 m.

 ### Permanent inaccuracies
 There was also a noticeable permanent inaccuracy over longer periods of time.
-For example, Venus got an inaccuracy of 5.21e09 m at its lowest in its cycle after 25 years, which was only 5.81e08 m after a single year.
+For example, Venus got an inaccuracy of 1.19e09 m at its lowest in its cycle after 25 years, which was only 8.81e07 m after a single year.
 I will call this lowest inaccuracy in its cycle the permanent inaccuracy.

-### Different planets
-The inaccuracies (mostly the permanent ones) differed wildly between planets.
-Mercury for example, developed a permanent inaccuracy of 4.20e10 m after only a year, which is insanely high given that the length of the orbit is only around 3.5e11 m.
-However, far-away planets like neptune only reach that order of magnitude after 15-25 years; which then still is very small compared to the orbit length of 2.80e13 m.

-## Sources of inaccuracies and influence of step size
+### Sources of inaccuracies and influence of step size
 I think the major source of inaccuracy here is that I am completely disregarding any pull that the planets have on the sun.
 This probably especially affect Mercury, which is the closest to the sun.

-[TODO: STEP SIZE TESTEN EN VERGELIJKEN MET CIJFERS HIERBOVEN]
+An obvious possible source of inaccuracy is the step size of the model.
+I am using an hour (60 * 60 s) as step size, which makes the modelling process pretty fast.
+So, I tried reducing the step size to 1 minute (60 s).
+This took a really long time
+(around 20 minutes on my home PC), and it actually did something.
+The permanent accuracy seemed to be worse somehow (Venus' went up to 1.64e09 from 1.19e09), but Venus' cyclic accuracy went to at most 7.64e07 the first cycle, from the 2.37e08 when the step size was 60 times higher.

+Initially I had a step size of a day (60 * 60 * 24 s), but that resulted in wild inaccuracies (both permanent and cyclic), especially Mercury, which had inaccuracies larger than its distance to the sun after only a year.

+So I think most of the cyclic inaccuracy can be attributed simply to how detailed the model is.
+Why the permanent inaccuracy gets worse though, is a mystery to me!

 ## Conclusion
+It's pretty accurate!
+I'm happy with how it turned out, and actually shocked that the model worked on basically the first try.